Zhang Fang

 Zhang Fang (died c.February 306) was a military general of the Jin dynasty (266–420).
-He was the powerful general of the Prince of Hejian, Sima Yong during the War of the Eight Princes who helped him in subduing the Prince of Changshan, Sima Ai, and had the imperial family under his control in 304.
-Though capable, he was most noted for his cruelty, allowing his soldiers to plunder and kill freely and also having them engaged in cannibalism.
-Zhang was killed under Sima Yong’s order in 306 in a desperate attempt to use his death to settle for peace with the Prince of Donghai, Sima Yue.
+He was the influential general of the Prince of Hejian, Sima Yong during the War of the Eight Princes who helped him in subduing the Prince of Changshan, Sima Ai, and had the imperial family briefly under his control in 304.
+Though capable, he was infamous for his transgressions against the emperor and the cruelty that he and his soldiers displayed, with one account claiming that he had them engage in cannibalism.
+His act of forcibly moving Emperor Hui of Jin from Luoyang to Chang'an provided the Prince of Donghai, Sima Yue and his allies with pretext to start a coalition to punish him and Sima Yong in 305.
+In a desperate attempt to settle for peace, Sima Yong had Zhang Fang assassinated the following year.

 Life

 Coalition against Sima Lun and Sima Jiong (301 and 302)

 Zhang Fang was born in a poor family in Sima Yong's princely fief, Hejian commandery.
 Despite his upbringing, he was talented and brave enough to capture the attention of the prince, who employed him into his administration.
 He soon climbed through the ranks and became his General of Inspiring Martial Might by 301.
-That same year he saw his first recorded activity in which he captured Xiahou Shi (夏侯奭), a former Army Advisor who was raising an army in Shiping (始平, in modern Xingping, Shaanxi) to join the anti-Sima Lun coalition.
-Zhang was intended to join Sima Lun, who had usurped the throne earlier that year, in Luoyang to reinforce him but was called back after Yong decided to join Sima Ying and Sima Jiong in overthrowing Sima Lun.
+That same year, Zhang Fang captured Xiahou Shi (夏侯奭), a former Army Advisor who was raising an army in Shiping (始平, in modern Xingping, Shaanxi) to join the anti-Sima Lun coalition.
+Sima Yong initially sided with Sima Lun, who had usurped the throne earlier that year, and sent Zhang Fang to reinforce him in Luoyang.
+However, after learning that the Sima Ying and Sima Jiong forces were larger in size, Yong decided to switch sides and recalled Zhang Fang.

-Zhang Fang was present during the coalition against Sima Jiong (now Emperor Hui of Jin's regent) in 302.
-He led the vanguard to Luoyang and later occupied Xin'an, where he ostensibly proclaimed that the Prince of Changshan, Sima Ai should take action and punish Sima Jiong when this was actually a ruse by Sima Yong to have Jiong execute Ai before he attack the capital.
-The campaign did not go as planned, however, as Ai managed to fight back and kill Jiong, taking over his position.
+Zhang Fang was involved in Sima Yong and Sima Ying's coalition against Sima Jiong (now Emperor Hui of Jin's regent) in 302.
+He led Yong's vanguard towards Luoyang and occupied Xin'an.
+There, in accordance with Yong's strategy, he proclaimed that the Prince of Changshan, Sima Ai, who was in Luoyang, should take action and punish Sima Jiong.
+The intent was to make Ai complicit in the two princes' rebellion so that Jiong would execute him first before they attack the capital, thus eliminating a potential political rival.
+However, the plan did not go as expected, as Ai managed to fight back and kill Jiong, taking over the imperial court.